Ending malnutrition by 2030 – the battle is not yet won

 Complex problems demand complex solutions — and the communities who live in some of Chad’s more isolated areas face a wide variety of challenges, including droughts, flooding and food crises.
-Concern is leading a group of partner organizations that is helping them find a wide variety of solutions.
+Concern is leading a group of partner organisations that is helping them find a wide variety of solutions.

 The Republic of Chad straddles that invisible line dividing the green and brown zones of northern Africa on a map.
 The north is desert and barely inhabited, the south is a fertile Savanna landscape, providing much of the country’s food crops.
 In the center lies what’s known as the Sahel, a hot and arid region where rainfall is erratic and life is tough.
 This is where Concern works.